 Spectacularly illustrated in gouache, this story of grief turned to

-We are working on a write up of The Birdman.
-In the meantime, here is a peek at the beautiful, richly detailed illustrations inside:
+Here is a peek at the beautiful, richly detailed illustrations inside:

 Now that you've seen this great book, what would you like to see now?
 Please note that as an Amazon Associate, we earn from qualifying purchases.